-- Overview of SHIELD USE: Required for child care providers or other adults of the home who interact directly with the children in care.
-A shield should be used in combination with a mask, to protect the eyes from airborne particles.
-Child care providers should use the shield with a mask when they are within 6 feet of the children. - Overview of MASK USE: Required for child care providers or other adults of the home who are within 6 feet of the children in care, or within 6 feet of the children's food and/or other items belonging to the children (i.e touching backpacks, shoes, coats, etc) Masks should be used under the face shield (when a face shield is also in use), and should completely cover the nose and mouth. - All adults in a child care setting (i.e., child care staff, home child care providers, home child care visitors, and students) are required to wear medical masks and eye protection (i.e., face shield) while when the adult is within 6 feet of a child in care, or within 6 feet of children's food. - All children in grades 1 and above are required to wear a non-medical or cloth mask while inside in the child care premises. - Children younger than grade 1 are encouraged, but not required to wear a mask in the child care home. - Masks or any other face coverings are not recommended for children under the age of two. - The use of masks is not required outdoors for adults or children if physical distancing of a least 2-metres can be maintained between individuals.
-Note: even at the park, a mask must be available at all times.

-- Exceptions to mask-wearing: Exceptions to wearing masks indoors could include circumstances where a physical distance of at least 2 metres can be maintained between individuals (ie. Children of the home child care provider, staying in another area of the home), situations where a child cannot tolerate wearing a mask, reasonable exceptions for medical conditions, etc. - Child care providers must consult Little Leaders for all exceptions to mask-wearing.
-A doctor's note may be required for exemption from mask-wearing. - Masks and face shields will be distributed to all homes in ample quantities.
+- All home child care providers, other residents of the home, home child care visitors and placement students are required to wear medical masks and eye protection (i.e., face shield or googles) while inside a child care setting, including in hallways and other rooms (unless eating but time with masks off should be limited and physical distance should be maintained). - All home child care providers, residents of the home, home child care visitors and placement students are required to wear medical masks outdoors when a distance of 2 metres cannot be maintained - All other adults (i.e. parents/guardians, and visitors) are required to wear a face covering or non-medical mask while inside the home child care premises - All children in grades 1 and above are required to wear a non-medical or cloth mask while inside in the child care premises.
+Children younger than grade 1 are encouraged, but not required to wear a mask in the child care home. - Masks or any other face coverings are not recommended for children under the age of two. - Exceptions to mask-wearing: Child care providers must contact Little Leaders for exceptions to mask and/or shield wearing.
+Exceptions will be granted on individual bases.
+Situations may include the following: - Exception for a home resident who is not accessing any of the child care facilities (i.e upstairs on another level, at a safe distance from the children, and not in any communal child care space such as the kitchen where food forthe child care is prepared). - Exception for a home resident who is not present in the home at any time during the hours of child care operation. - Exception for all home residents when the child care has a separate entrance, and does not overlap with any of the home's private space (i.e has separate washrooms, kitchen, entrance and exit, and other necessary facilities). - A doctor's note may be required for exemption from mask-wearing. - Masks and face shields will be distributed to all homes in ample quantities.
 Child care providers should not need to purchase their own masks, but are welcome to do so. - Little Leaders child care providers are strongly encouraged to share all information about maskwearing procedures and policies with parents in an open and timely manner.
 Thorough and continual communication will set clear expectations and prevent any miscommunication (due to unclear or false information shared in the media).